St Mirren F.C. in European football: 1985–86 UEFA Cup

 With a fifth-place finish in the Scottish Premier Division St Mirren qualified for the UEFA Cup for a third time.
 In the first round they were drawn against Czechoslovakian team SK Slavia Prague.
 In the first leg at Stadion Evžena Rošického St Mirren were narrowly defeated 1–0.
 In the return leg in Scotland the match ended 1–0 after 90 minutes but this time in favour of St Mirren which forced the match into extra time.
 The home team went on to score two goals and win the match 3–0 on the night at Love Street and 3–1 on aggregate to progress to the second round.
 Hammarby IF of Sweden were the opponents in the second round and the two clubs played out a 3–3 draw in the first leg at Söderstadion in Stockholm.
 In the return leg, St Mirren were defeated 2–1 on the night and 5–4 on aggregate.

 1987–88 European Cup Winners' Cup

-St Mirren's last entry to date in a UEFA organised competition is the 1987–88 European Cup Winners' Cup which they qualified as Scottish Cup winners from the previous season.
+St Mirren qualified for the Cup Winners Cup as Scottish Cup winners from the previous season.
 The club faced Tromsø IL of Norway in the first round.
 St Mirren won the first leg 1–0 at Love Street and the second leg at Alfheim Stadion ended 0–0 which was enough to send the club through.
 Their second round opponents were KV Mechelen from Belgium.
-In the first leg the match ended 0–0 in Mechelen but St Mirren were defeated 2–0 at home in the return leg and were thus eliminated.
+In the first leg the match ended 0–0 in Mechelen but St Mirren was defeated 2–0 at home in the return leg and were thus eliminated.
 KV Mechelen went on to be surprise winners of the tournament in their European début.

+2024–25 UEFA Europa Conference League

+St Mirren qualified for the UEFA Europa Conference League with a 5th place finish in the Scottish Premiership.
+The club ended their 36 year European drought by starting in the Conference League Second qualifying round with a 0–0 away draw to Icelandic side, Valur, before dispatching them 4–1 in Paisley.
+In the Third qualifying round, St Mirren were drawn against Norwegian side, SK Brann.
+Despite levelling the tie in the 90th minute in Paisley, Brann won the second leg in Bergen 3–1 with two stoppage time goals.